indusbox/goss-ansible/README.md

     path: "/path/to/file.yml"
 ```

-If a test fail, the module returns an error. if you want to ignore this error, add **ignore_errors: yes** on the task.
+If a test fails, the module returns an error.
+If you want to ignore this error, add `ignore_errors: yes` on the task.

-### output format and output file
+### Output format and output file

-You can change the output format in a format supported by goss with the option **format** :
+You can change the output format with the `format` option:

 ```yaml
 - name: test goss file